kiwicom/iwant-bot/README.md

 Slack has [Incoming](https://api.slack.com/incoming-webhooks) and [Outgoing WebHooks](https://api.slack.com/custom-integrations/outgoing-webhooks) in custom integrations, which can be turn on for selected channels.
-Check the slack _bot-channel_.
+It is set up for kiwislackbot.slack.com on _#bot-channel_.

 * Incoming WebHook adds message to the channel from the POST request with JSON payload:
 `curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello, World!"}' https://hooks.slack.com/services/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`
-(_bot-channel_)
+(_#bot-channel_)
-* Outgoing WebHook sends POSTs to each given url.
+* Outgoing WebHook sends POSTs to each given URLs.
 Messages from _bot-channel_ are sended to
 https://kiwislackbot{1..4}.localtunnel.me
-* Catching the POST from slack: Run `docker-compose up`.
-Run [localtunnel](https://localtunnel.github.io/www/) `lt -p 8080 -s 'kiwislackbot{1..4}'`. iwant-bot listens to the slack's POSTs, you can check it by command `curl -X POST https://kiwislackbot{1..4}.localtunnel.me/`
+* To route slack requests to a local _iwant-bot_ app, run [localtunnel](https://localtunnel.github.io/www/) `lt -p 8080 -s 'kiwislackbot{1..4}'`. _iwant-bot_ listens to the slack's POSTs, you can check it by command `curl -X POST https://kiwislackbot{1..4}.localtunnel.me/`

 ## Corner cases